vikinglock/bento/README.md

 ### open source

-bento is open source which means that anyone on the interwebs can view this code, download it, and modify it to their heart's content. (although you're on github so you probably know what this means)
+bento is open source, meaning anyone on the interwebs can view this code, download it, and modify it to their heart's content. (although you're on github so you probably know what this means)

-because of this, bento will remain free forever (although any games i or anyone else makes on it will NOT be free (i mean, they can be but it's not a requirement))

-also any games made on this engine will NEVER need to pay extra fees because it's on the **MIT LICENSE** (just include it in your project for protection, though i'm probably not gonna sue if i see you use this engine either way, i'd just be proud that someone was able to use this incomprehensible mess)

 ### lightweight

-bento is currently only about 80MB with most of it being other libraries like the bullet physics engine or dear imgui
+bento is less than 100MB

 also the example runs at 60+ fps only taking 52-150 MB ram on my computer (opengl takes the same but at a lower fps)